-Beatriz has conducted fieldwork on every single Summer and Winter Olympic Games host since Sydney 2000.
-From 2004 to 2010, she acted as academic observer and advisor to the London 2012 Cultural Olympiad and in 2011 she was appointed to conduct the London Cultural Olympiad Legacy Evaluation.
+Dr Beatriz Garcia, started her research on the Olympic Games’ cultural dimension in 1999, with a particular focus on the Cultural Olympiad.
+She has conducted fieldwork on every single Summer and Winter Olympic Games host since Sydney 2000 and was closely involved in the cultural legacy documentation of Barcelona 1992.
+Since 2000, she has contributed to International Olympic Academy Sessions either as participant or as lecturer.
+From 2004 to 2010, she acted as academic observer and advisor to the London 2012 Cultural Olympiad and in 2011 she was appointed to direct the London Cultural Olympiad Legacy Evaluation.
 Between 2008 and 2013, she was also a member of the International Olympic Committee (IOC) Research Grant Advisory Committee.
-Since 2015, she has acted as an external expert within the IOC Culture and Olympic Heritage Commission.
+Since 2015, she acts as cultural expert within the IOC Culture and Olympic Heritage Commission.

-Reflections on Beatriz’s Olympic research are regularly published within the magazine she co-edits, Culture @ the Olympics.
+Reflections on Beatriz’s Olympic research and the research of our Observatory collaborators are regularly published within the magazine she co-edits, Culture @ the Olympics.

-Find below an overview of the main Olympic Games related projects being currently conducted or completed to date.
+Find below an overview of the main Olympic Cities of Culture projects stored within the Observatory.

 - Pyeongchang 2018 Cultural Olympiad vs Culture 2018 | Balancing Korean & Olympic narratives for culture (2018) This project follows the research framework developed by Beatriz Garcia over 18 years and in 11 Olympic host cities during Games time.
 The main focus is on exploring how the cultural needs and aspirations of the local host balance out with the universal ‘Olympic culture’ aspirations of the International Olympic Committee and its dedicated Olympic Foundation for Culture and Heritage.